-- → If you use telnet and is very slow, it could be due to name server / DNS issue.
+→ If you use telnet and is very slow, it could be due to name server / DNS issue.
 Make sure you have name server configured correctly (-n option).
-Try "ping <name_server_ip>" to see if name server configured can be reached from OS414.
-If you don't have dns on your network then you can just remove file "/etc/resolv.conf" and see if it works normal. - → All the group information is stored in a hidden XML database file.
+Try "ping <name\server\ip>" to see if name server configured can be reached from fc811.
+If you don't have dns on your network then you can just remove file "/etc/resolv.conf" and see if it works normal.

+- → All the group information is stored in a hidden XML database file.
 If for some reason this file is corrupted, the system will recover from this error by trying to copy the backup database file.
 If this happens it will throw a warning message but it is not guaranteed that all the group information will be restored correctly.
-In that case you may need to recreate missing groups.
+In that case you may need to recreate missing groups. - ➔ For adding new users you can use Linux's "useradd" command.
+You have to be "root" in order to add new user to the system.